Are Antibiotics Making You Sick?

 There’s a chance that you will have a negative reaction.

-HEALTH A couple of weeks ago I was prescribed some antibiotics.
-For the next five days I experienced prodromes that had my doctor and me in a quandary.
+For five days following prescribed antibiotics, I experienced prodromes that had my doctor and me in a quandary.
 My prescription was nearly switched until we figured out the reason.
-Perhaps it's happened to you too.
+Perhaps it has happened to you too.
 Shortly after taking antibiotics for one ailment, a crop of other symptoms pop up.
 Is it an adverse reaction to the medication or could the prescribed drug be depleting essential nutrients?

 What Are Antibiotics?

 Antibiotics are selective poisons that kill single-cell organisms called bacteria that our immune systems fail to ward off.
 Microbes either adapt or die; this is known as ‘selective pressure.’
-If a bacterial species acquires resistance to an antibiotic, it will survive the treatment.
+If a bacterial species acquires resistance to an antibiotic, it survives the treatment.
 This resistant bacteria can spread at a rate of 16 million cells within 8 hours.
-[1,2] To prevent proliferation of antibiotic resistant bacteria, it's important to persevere the entire prescribed treatment.
+[1,2] To prevent proliferation of antibiotic resistant bacteria, it is important to persevere the entire prescribed treatment.

 As is the case with other allergies, one who is sensitive to mold may experience symptoms that are exacerbated by antibiotics derived from penicillin.
 There are several reasons why taking an antibiotic that is supposed to make us feel better, actually might make us feel worse: